lawpatch/au-confidentiality/confidentiality_terms.md

 means all information:
 - disclosed by the Disclosing Party to the Recipient; or
-- which otherwise becomes to be known by the Recipient, that could reasonably be regarded as confidential to the Disclosing Party.
+- which otherwise becomes to be known by the Recipient, that could reasonably be regarded as confidential to the Disclosing Party,

-Confidential Information includes information relating to:
+and includes information relating to:
 - technology, processes,products, inventions or designs used or developed by the Discloser; and
 - trade secrets and know-how and commercially sensitive information.